 Did You Know: In some cases, ADT can set you up for service using equipment you already own from another security company.
 So if the place you just moved into is equipped with a security system of any kind, just call ADT to see if they can work with it.

 Why choose ADT?
 Whether there’s already ADT equipment at your place or not, ADT is definitely worth considering for your new home.
 The company has a stellar reputation, competitive rates and great equipment.
-We rank them high on our list of the top home security systems of 2021.
+Plus, ADT’s professional equipment installation takes the stress of having to set up a security system on your own off of your shoulders.
+We rank them high on our list of the top home security systems of 2022.
 That means we believe they’re a top-notch choice.

 That said, they’re not for everyone.
 They do require long-term contracts and professional installation, so they’re typically a better choice for those who plan to stay put for a few years.
 And the basic package doesn’t offer smartphone controls via the app, so if that’s important to you, you’ll need to choose a higher-tier package or a different security company.

 ADT’s advanced packages, however, have it all — app controls, 24/7 monitoring, home automation, and video recording.
-These higher-tier plans are where ADT really shines, and they’re well worth it for those who are willing to pay a little more for a premium product.
+These higher-tier plans are where ADT really shines, and they’re well worth it for those who are willing to pay a little more for a premium system, customer service, and professional monitoring.

 FYI: ADT integrates with Alexa and Google Assistant so you can easily control your security system with your voice.
 And because ADT runs on the Z-Wave platform, it’s compatible with hundreds of smart products, like lights, speakers, and more — meaning you can connect all your smart devices and control them with the ADT app.